SainaKapoor/ParkingEaze/README.md

 ![whatsapp image 2018-11-13 at 10 50 46 pm](https://raw.githubusercontent.com/SainaKapoor/ParkingEaze/master/Images/measure_distance1.jpg)

 ## Unit Testing
-To run the LCD we need some lcd driver libraries which is available at [Libraries] (https://www.recantha.co.uk/blog/?p=4849) -Note that the i2c address in the library should match with your lcd i2c address otherwise it will give some errors.
+To run the LCD we need some lcd driver libraries which is available at [Libraries](https://www.recantha.co.uk/blog/?p=4849)
+- Note that the i2c address in the library should match with your lcd i2c address otherwise it will give some errors.

 ### Python Script